ajhit406/kato/inotherwords.md

 ## Non-Fiction and Essays

+* 'Tailwind,' a 'Dispatch' in [The Common (Amherst College): A Modern Sense of Place](http://www.thecommononline.org/dispatches/tailwind).
 * 'China Changes Its Tune on Shark Fin Soup,' reprinted in [China Daily](http://usa.chinadaily.com.cn/life/2013-04/26/content_16451992.htm)
 * 'Saving China' a column reporting on environmental issues in China, in [The World of Chinese Magazine](http://www.theworldofchinese.com/store/2013-issues/the-world-of-chinese-2013-issue-1-wine/)
 * 'Water for Li-Ming,' in anthology [Unsavory Elements](http://www.earnshawbooks.com/content/unsavory-elements), forthcoming US Edition (Summer 2013)